-Since acquisition, the Tantalum industry has experienced depressed prices related to supplies of Tantalum and the Global Financial Crisis.
-These difficulties lead the Company to re-evaluate its strategy for developing the Tantalite Valley project.
-The Company decided to forge an alliance with a tantalum mining house or end-user to assist in the development of the project and to mitigate the marketing risks of the operation.
+The Company previously decided to forge an alliance with a tantalum mining house or end-user to assist in the development of the project and to mitigate the marketing risks of the operation.

-The Company notes that there has been a significant improvement in Tantalum prices and sentiment towards the Tantalum industry generally.
 The Company has continued to hold discussions with various parties to progress this strategy but has to date been unable to find a suitable investor.
-The Company intends to undertake a new marketing campaign in the near term.